serverless/blog/posts/2017-09-11-serverless-api-gateway-domain.md

 In this guide, I'll show you how to map a custom domain name to your endpoints.

 This post is the first in a two-part series.
-The next post will help you configure multiple Serverless services on the same domain name for maximum microservice awesomeness.
+Check out the next post to configure [multiple Serverless services on the same domain name](https://serverless.com/blog/api-gateway-multiple-services/) for maximum microservice awesomeness.

 # Before you start